FAQ

 You can be confident that all the brushes we stock are quality-made brushes, designed especially for face painters.

-Our own brand of brushes, XO Art Co, was designed in 2019, in consultation with 20 Australian Face Painters - that is, prior to production, we sent samples for testing and review to 20 professional face painters, and based on the feedback we received, we created a range of brushes that we believe are second to none.
+Our own brand of brushes, XO Art Co, was designed in 2019, in consultation with 20 Australian Face Painters - that is, prior to production, we sent samples for testing and review to a range of professional face painters, and with the feedback we received, we created a range of brushes that we believe are second to none.
+Our XO brushes are assembled by hand with premium quality materials.

 We offer the following brands, all very popular with our customers